Case Western Reserve University logo

 Does Case Western Reserve University have college sports?

-Yes β€” Case Western Reserve University competes at the NCAA D3 level in the University Athletic Association.
+Yes — Case Western Reserve University competes at the NCAA D3 level in the University Athletic Association.
 Division III programs emphasize academic achievement alongside athletic competition, without athletic scholarships.

 Is Case Western Reserve University the right fit for me?

-Data sourced from IPEDS/NCES 2024.
+Tuition: College Scorecard (2024-25).
+Fees, room & board, and other data: IPEDS/NCES 2024.
 Always verify with Case Western Reserve University directly for the most current information.

 Quick Facts